-In this article I will talk about crypto-algorithms (Symmetric and Asymmetric Algorithms) which are the basics for many applications such as Blockchain, Crypto-currencies and Mobile banking.
+In this article I will talk about crypto-algorithms (Symmetric and Asymmetric Algorithms) that are the basics for many applications such as Blockchain, Crypto-currencies and Mobile banking.

 Key establishment is critical for system security.
 In DH key exchange for instance, both parties agree on the session key (KAB = αab mod p, where a is the secret key of 1st party and b is the secret key of 2nd party).
 This could be manipulated through the Man In the Middle attack where an adversary can generate her own private keys and send it to both parties; This attack worked against all public schemes and the solution to that was having a Key distribution centre or Certificate Authority; in this case the public keys of both parties are signed by the private key of the CA.